MrMuncheese/greenshot/README.md

 About this repository
 ---------------------
-This repository is for Greenshot 1.3, currently in development, but is the next planned release
+This repository is for Greenshot 1.4 UNOFFICAL, currently in development, but is the next planned release

+Containing follow new features:
+- Bezier curve for line an arrowline
+- Polygon drawing tool
+- SVG stamp tool
+- SVG library
+- UI (Dark) Theming
+- Rounded polygons (including existing rectangle)
+-

 Releases
 --------